ebrard/ebrard.github.io/_drafts/2017-03-27-recursive-hierarchical-sql.md

 This table contains both the employees information and their direct relationship.
 This way of storing information is probably good enough for applicative usage, but it is clearly limited for exploration/analysis usage.

-The main idea behing a "hierarchical and recursive query" are
+The main ideas behing a "hierarchical and recursive query" are

-- to make sense of this hierarchy
+- make sense of the hierarchy
-- to be able to retrieve for each record (here employee), its parent (here manager) record information
+- be able to retrieve for each record (here employee), its parent (here manager) record information

 in a **single** (yet "quite" complex) query.